PretendoNetwork/nintendo-wiki/docs/nex/protocols/ranking/legacy.md

 In NEX 1, the category is represented as a `List<Uint16>`, but the server will only accept having a single value on the list.

-The common data is used on games to display user information on the ranking.
+The common data is used in games to display user information on the ranking.
 Its value is game-specific on NEX 2, but on NEX 1 this must be an always-allocated 0x14-byte buffer which stores the player's name in UTF-16.
 If a user doesn't have common data or it has been deleted, any methods that query it will give an empty buffer, still allocated on NEX 1.

 In some cases, when using a unique ID that doesn't exist on a method that requires it, the server will give error `0x00670004`.

 ## Extended Protocols

-The following games have additional methods in the ranking protocol:
+The following games have additional methods in the legacy ranking protocol:
 * [Mario Kart 7](/docs/nex/protocols/ranking/mario-kart-7)

 ## Methods